 Ethical Concerns with Bone Broth

-Those aren’t practices that I want to support.
+Personally — those aren’t practices that I want to support.
 And they don’t create products that I want to take into my body, either.

 What Are Some Healthy Alternatives to Bone Broth?

-If you’re interested in trying the broth trend for yourself, and you want some warm nourishment for your tummy, but your favorite flavor isn’t “bone,” there are many other options.
+If you’re interested in trying the broth trend for yourself and you want some warm nourishment for your tummy but your favorite flavor isn’t “bone,” there are many other options.

 Some people are creating vegetarian and vegan broths, using mixtures of seaweed, mushrooms, miso, and various vegetables instead of bones.

-The next time you hear bone broth touted as a magical cure-all, remember this: The science behind the claims about bone broth is murky at best.
+The next time you hear bone broth touted as a magical cure-all, remember this: The science behind most of the claims about bone broth is murky at best.
 But the science behind the health benefits of vegetables is massive, coherent, and compelling.

 Tell us in the comments: